eljens/multigrid-poisson/openmp/README.md

 # Multigrid Methods for the Poisson Equation
 This project contains a framework for finite difference multigrid methods.
-The header files in `include` contain class templates for a number of functionalities, the `src` directory contains the source files, and the `drivers` directory contains examples of how to use the solvers.
+The header files in `include` contain class templates for several multigrid components, the `src` directory contains the source files, and the `drivers` directory contains examples of how to use the solvers.

 ## Compilation
-The folder `config/` contains a number of makefiles that set compiler flags, preprocessor flags, etc. for OpenMP target offloading in `clang++`, `g++`, and `nvc++` and flags specific to some common GPU architectures.
-Note that some version of `nvc++` from the NVIDIA HPC-SDK are not yet compatible with the project.<br><br>
+The folder `config/` contains several makefiles that set compiler flags, preprocessor flags, and include flags.
+For OpenMP target offloading in `clang++`, `g++`, and `nvc++` and flags specific to some common GPU architectures.
+Note that some versions of `nvc++` from the NVIDIA HPC-SDK are incompatible with the project because they do not comply with the current OpenMP 5.1 standard.
+Scripts to install OpenMP offloading-enabled compilers can be found in `compilers/`.<br><br>
 To compile one of the examples, you may type
 ```bash
 export COMPILER=<g++,clang++,nvc++>